General Education Program

 Future courses, or specific sections of future topics courses, as approved by the General Education Committee

-American History and Government courses are defined as those which:
+American History and Government (3 hours)

 The American History and Government Requirement may be met through one of the following courses: